lttng/lttng-docs/contents/using-lttng/controlling-tracing/taking-a-snapshot.md

 lttng snapshot record --name my-snapshot --max-size 2M
 </pre>

-Older recorded events will be discarded in order to respect this maximum size.
+Older recorded events are discarded in order to respect this maximum size.